sakanomichi/SillyTavern-LorebookStickySort/README.md

 # Lorebook Sticky Sort

-A SillyTavern extension that enables it to automatically remember your preferred sort order for each individual lorebook.
+A SillyTavern extension that automatically remembers your preferred sort order for each individual lorebook.

 ## Why Use This?